Bittmen/JSON-to-DB/README.md

 # JSON-to-DB
-Little program to send JSON data from API REST to database Mysql
+Little program to send JSON data from API REST to database Mysql using AJAX with Jquery